Apollo-led Consortium Energizes Floating Solar Power System in Brazil’s São Paulo State

 He further highlighted the economic viability of floating PV projects, citing Law 14,300 in Brazil, which permits the division of generating plants into smaller units for distributed generation, as long as each unit adheres to the maximum installed power limit.
 Teixeira Filho revealed, “Just to give you an idea, a R$2 billion project has a payback period of less than three years.”

-As explore the potential for hybridization, they are also considering transferring portions of their reservoirs for exploration by other distributed generation companies.
+As hydroelectric plants explore the potential for hybridization, they are also considering transferring portions of their reservoirs for exploration by other distributed generation companies.
 This strategic move allows these companies to leverage economies of scale and harness the assets for distributed generation, presenting a promising opportunity for the energy sector's future.

 Add a comment